The Birth Injury Blog

 Read More

-Exercise may protect babies from the harmful effects of preeclampsia & high blood pressure, both of which can cause birth injuries if mismanaged Preeclampsia and high blood pressure during pregnancy are very serious conditions that, if mismanaged, can cause a baby to have brain damage and birth injuries such as cerebral palsy.
-High blood...
+Exercise may protect babies from the harmful effects of preeclampsia & high blood pressure Preeclampsia and high blood pressure during pregnancy are very serious conditions that, if mismanaged, can cause a baby to have brain damage and birth injuries such as cerebral palsy.
+High blood pressure (hypertension) can harm the mother’s kidneys and other organs,...

 Read More